 ME #19: Project M-Walk

 - Description: Project M-Walk is designed to assist the elderly by helping prevent fall-related injuries.
-It consists of an attachable mechanical locking mechanism to the walker's feet that interact with docking stations on the floor; when docked; the walker serves as a "portable grab bar," providing a static object that helps users in various locations in their homes.
+It consists of an attachable mechanical locking mechanism on the walker's feet that interacts with docking stations on the floor.
+When docked, the walker serves as a portable grab bar, providing a static object that helps users in various locations in their homes.